 What’s funny is that nobody should care.
 Star Wars hasn’t been good since 1983 – seven years before I was even born.
-George Lucas spent six long years between 1999 and 2005 slowly tormenting his fans with the gaudy, overwrought tripe that was Episode I, II and III, somehow continuing to fundamentally misunderstand the appeal of the universe he himself created, until all that remained was an embarrassing computer-generated creative husk that everyone hated, and reams of multimedia schlock in an expanded universe that nobody understood.
+George Lucas spent six long years between 1999 and 2005 slowly tormenting his fans with the gaudy, overwrought tripe that was the prequel trilogy (The Phantom Menace, Attack of the Clones and Revenge of the Sith), somehow continuing to fundamentally misunderstand the appeal of the universe he himself created, until all that remained was an embarrassing computer-generated creative husk that everyone hated, and reams of multimedia schlock in an expanded universe that nobody understood.
 Most of that is gone now.
 Disney destroyed it with about as much ceremony as Darth Vader detonating Alderaan.
 How this franchise still has any cache is, frankly, beyond me, and how the release of the seventh main series movie became such an all-encompassing cultural moment is equally as puzzling, although I suspect a large part of it is thanks to J. J. Abrams being hired to co-write and direct it.

 He pulled it off.
 What’s more, he pulled it off in spite of – and, if we’re being honest, largely because of – leaning so heavily against the idea of what Star Wars should be: practical models and effects; Luke, Leia, Chewie and Han Solo; X-Wings, TIE Fighters, Star Destroyers, the Millennium Falcon; and “the Force”, but as it should be, which is nothing to do with midi-chlorians and everything to do with narrative convenience embedded directly into the story itself.
 Even that story is a deliberate, almost beat-for-beat retread of A New Hope; if there’s one thing Abrams understands it’s that nothing about Star Wars has ever been original.